October 4, 2024

 If you have no bite issues, nothing happens, your teeth stay straight and healthy.
 If you do have a bite issue and skip treatment, expect uneven wear, possible TMJ symptoms over time, and lower-front crowding in middle age.
 The risk depends entirely on whether a real bite problem exists.

 Wondering if your straight-looking teeth still need orthodontic care?
-Book an evaluation with Dr. Polina Ingberman, DDS at Brace Central in Brooklyn.
+Call our office to arrange an evaluation with Dr. Polina Ingberman, DDS at Brace Central in Brooklyn.
 We will tell you if treatment is warranted, and if it is not, we will tell you that too.
 Schedule a Brooklyn consultation.

 Disclaimer: This article is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with a qualified healthcare provider regarding any medical or dental concerns.